TimZoet/SOL-manual/modules/material/common/uniform_buffer_manager.rst

 ======================

 The :code:`sol::UniformBufferManager` class handles the allocation and sharing of uniform buffers.
-It is agnostic to the type of rendering that is used, be it forward, deferred, or anything else.
-All built-in renderers make use of this class to optimize their usage of uniform buffers when dealing with many material instances.
-When implementing your own renderer, you could also make use of this class.
-For the existing renderers these details are hidden.
+It is agnostic to the type of materials that are used, be they forward, deferred, or anything else.
+The built-in material managers make use of this class to optimize their usage of uniform buffers when dealing with many material instances.
+Should you be implementing your own material manager or something similar, you could also make use of this class.

 Construction of a :code:`sol::UniformBufferManager` requires a reference to a :code:`sol::MemoryManager` and the number of separate/duplicate buffers that must be allocated with each :code:`sol::UniformBuffer` instance.
 This last parameter